baumanj/python-learning/thursday.md

 #### Turn an attribute into a property

-In ruby, if you have an object instance `foo` with a simple attribute called `bar`, it's easy to later make the behavior more complex by adding `def bar` and or `def bar=` methods to your class.
-In python, if you change an attribute to a method, all the places in the code that access `foo.bar` will now get a method object.
+In ruby, if you have an object instance `foo` with a simple attribute called `bar`, it's easy to later make the behavior more complex by adding `def bar` and/or `def bar=` methods to your class.
+In Python, if you change an attribute to a method, all the places in the code that access `foo.bar` will now get a method object.
 Compare:

     class Foo(object):
         def __init__(self):